01100100/blog/content/posts/kreuzungen.md

 The website should be simple and easy to use.
 Easier said then implemented!

 When the user navigates to [https://kreuzungen.world](https://kreuzungen.world) I want them to see a map.
 There should be a container with text explaining the site, and a button to upload a route from there device.
 When the user uploads a .gpx file, it should be displayed on the map.
 Then the site should fetch the waterway data in the background and compute the intersecting waterways before highlighting them on the map and listing the river names.
-The user should be able to explore the map and river data using intuitive interactions, there should be information shown for every river with its properties and a link to the data source.
+The user should be able to explore the map and river data using intuitive interactions, there should be information shown for every river with any interesting properties links to the upstream data source.

 ### The build

 ### The body of the machine

-The html should be quite simple.
+The html should be quite simple (hopefully).
 Let's start basic with a input for the file handling and a div for the map.
 The map should take up the whole screen.
 Inside the map should be a couple be containers for the displaying of text information.
 A "info-container" will explain how to use the site, and another which is initially set to not be displayed, but will later show information from the uploaded route.

 ```html
 <!DOCTYPE html>